Hook Creator

 EventBlocking?Key use

-SessionStartNoContext injection on start/resume; supports reloadSkills and sessionTitle outputs (CC 2.1.152)
+SessionStartNoContext injection on start/resume; supports reloadSkills and sessionTitle outputs (CC 2.1.152); source fork for forked sessions (CC 2.1.214)

 UserPromptSubmitYesGate or modify user prompts